sensu/sensu-docs-legacy/docs/1.0/quick-start/learn-sensu-basics.md

    }
    ~~~

-   _NOTE_: The above is representative of configuration using Google's Gmail
+   _NOTE: The above is representative of configuration using Google's Gmail
    as the SMTP server.
 In place of the example values above, you must
    provide a valid values for `mail_from`, `mail_to`, `smtp_username`
    and `smtp_password`.
 If you are not a Gmail user, you may also need
    to adjust the `smtp_address`, `smtp_port` and `smtp_use_tls`
-   values as appropriate for your SMTP host.
+   values as appropriate for your SMTP host._

    At this point we have installed the `handler-mailer.rb` handler
    plugin, provided configuration for both the handler definition